Bubble-sort-Tape/GraceShopper/README.md

 # Quaffle House
-_GoalHero is a fictional ecommerce site that sells items from the Wizarding World of Harry Potter._
+_Quaffle House is a fictional ecommerce site that sells items from the Wizarding World of Harry Potter._

 ## How to Use Quaffle House
 Quaffle House is deployed here: http://quaffle-house.herokuapp.com/